Ado-trastuzumab emtansine

 How ado-trastuzumab emtansine works

 Trastuzumab attaches to the HER2 protein, allowing the chemotherapy emtansine to enter the cancer cell.
-Once inside the cell, the emtansine becomes active and kills the cell.
-This way, ado-trastuzumab emtansine causes cancer cells to die, while leaving healthy cells unharmed.
+Once inside the cell, it kills the cell.
+This way, ado-trastuzumab emtansine causes cancer cells to die, while limiting its effect on normal cells in the rest of the body.

 How ado-trastuzumab emtansine is given